Firestark/project/docs/about.md

 ### Services

 Agreements inside the business logic may know nothing about technical details.
-Because of this the agreements can not directly talk to a database.
+One example of this is that the agreements can not directly talk to a database.
 To still be able to store changes in a database we create a service inside the implementation layer that extends or implements the agreement.
 This service can talk to a database to store changes.

 ### IOC bindings